rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 You may explicitly specify the absolute path of the Dockerfile, or the root of the git repository is set as the location of the Dockerfile.

-The [Basic Web Application](/build-solutions/sample-walkthroughs/basic-web-app/) walkthrough is an example of the docker build strategy.
+The [Basic Web Application](/build-solutions/sample-walkthroughs/basic-web-app/) walkthrough is an example of the docker build recipe.

 {{% notice info %}}
 Follow this walkthrough to create and use a [build](/build-solutions/sample-walkthroughs/build-creation/).
 {{% /notice %}}

+If you are going to deploy a docker image onto a device, ensure that the CPU architecture of the device is compatible with that of the image being deployed.
+You may select the appropriate target architecture while creating the build.